French Resistance: Gaullist resistance

-The Free French 2nd Armored Division rolled ashore in Normandy on 1 August 1944, and served under General Patton's Third Army.
+The Free French 2nd Armored Division (numbering 14,000 men) rolled ashore in Normandy on 1 August 1944, and served under General Patton's Third Army.
 The division played a critical role in Operation Cobra, the Allies' "breakout" from its Normandy beachhead, where it served as a link between American and Canadian armies and made rapid progress against German forces.
 The 2nd Armored all but destroyed the 9th Panzer Division and mauled several other German units as well.
 During the battle for Normandy this German division lost 133 killed, 648 wounded and 85 missing.
-The division's matériel losses included 76 armored vehicles, seven cannons, 27 halftracks and 133 other vehicles.
+The division's matériel losses included 76 armored vehicles, seven cannons, 27 half-tracks and 133 other vehicles.

 The most celebrated moment in the unit's history involved the liberation of Paris.
 Allied strategy emphasized destroying German forces retreating towards the Rhine, but when the French Resistance under Henri Rol-Tanguy staged an uprising in the city, De Gaulle, upon receiving intelligence that the French Resistance had openly risen up against the German occupiers, and unwilling to allow his countrymen to be slaughtered against the entrenched and better-armed Germans, as had happened to the Polish Resistance in the Warsaw Uprising, petitioned Eisenhower for an immediate frontal assault.
 He threatened to detach the French 2nd Armored Division (2e DB) and order them to single-handedly attack Paris, bypassing the SHAEF chain of command, if he delayed approval unduly.
 Eisenhower relented, and Leclerc's forces headed toward Paris.
 After hard fighting that cost the 2nd Division 35 tanks, 6 self-propelled guns and 111 vehicles, Dietrich von Choltitz, the military governor of Paris, surrendered the city in a ceremony at the Hotel Meurice.
 Jubilant crowds greeted the French forces, and de Gaulle led a renowned victory parade through the city.

+On 15 August 1944 and in the following days, during Operation Dragoon, 230,000 Free French soldiers under général de Lattre de Tassigny took part in the invasion of southern France alongside American troops, in order to secure the vital ports on the French Mediterranean coast and increase pressure on the German forces by opening another front.
+Hindered by Allied air supremacy and a large-scale uprising by the French Resistance, the weak German forces were swiftly defeated and southern France liberated by Free French and American troops.

 De Gaulle not only kept the patriotic resistance alive; he also did everything possible to re-establish the French claim to independence and sovereignty.
 As a leader, the American and British governments preferred the less popular, but less abrasively vindictive, General Giraud to de Gaulle, but for the French population de Gaulle was almost universally recognised as the true leader in their victory.
 These events forced Roosevelt to recognise, finally and fully, the provisional government installed in France by de Gaulle.